Demo-Simple-Analytyic-Platform/meta-data-model/README.md

 <h1>Overview</h1>

 This SQL Server-based solution forms the foundation of the **Meta-Data Model**, designed to streamline deployment and data processing through automation.
 By handling the technical complexities behind the scenes, it enables Data Engineers to focus on delivering business value.

+> Note: currently it only works on Window OS, for most of the solution is based on Microsoft technology.
+However the idea is you can also build simular logic / programming on any other SQL oriented database.

 At its core, the solution provides: